St. James of Jerusalem

 Should you journey with us - for a while or forever - your talents will be put to use, your voice honored, your heart known, your needs respected, and your hurts treated with care.

-St. James Church offers hospitality to a 10:00 am, Monday - Friday Alcoholics Anonymous meeting.
+St. James Church offers hospitality to several 12-step/ Alcoholics Anonymous meetings.
+See the Calendar for meeting times.

-We collect non-perishable foods for the Long Beach Soup Kitchen and are seeking additional ways to be of service to the people of Long Beach, hoping, soon, to offer a prayer ministry for those suffering any addictions and all who love them.
+We collect non-perishable foods for the Long Beach Soup Kitchen and our local sister churches, and are seeking additional ways to be of service to the people of Long Beach.

 History